-- (i) Subject to clause 5.4(b)(ii)5.4(b)(ii)5.4.2(b), the QCA may, by written notice, request Queensland Rail to provide information or a document that the QCA reasonably requires for the purpose of complying with this Undertaking. - (ii) A notice given by the QCA under clause 5.4(b)(i)5.4(b)(i)5.4.2(a) must include a description of the information or document required, the purpose for which it is required, and the day by which it is required, provided that the day stated in the notice must be reasonable.

-(iii) Queensland Rail will comply with a request by the QCA under clause 5.4(b)(i)5.4(b)(i)5.4.2(a) by the day stated in the request unless it has a reasonable excuse for non-compliance.
+- (i) Subject to clause 5.4(b)(ii), the QCA may, by written notice, request Queensland Rail to provide information or a document that the QCA reasonably requires for the purpose of complying with this Undertaking. - (ii) A notice given by the QCA under clause 5.4(b)(i) must include a description of the information or document required, the purpose for which it is required, and the day by which it is required, provided that the day stated in the notice must be reasonable. - (iii) Queensland Rail will comply with a request by the QCA under clause 5.4(b)(i) by the day stated in the request unless it has a reasonable excuse for noncompliance.